aubreyjoyalido-eng/aubreyjoyalido-eng/README.md

 ## # 👋 Welcome to My GitHub

 I'm Aubrey Joy S. Alido
-🎓 IT Student | 📌 Project Manager | 🚀 Future IT Leader

 <!--
 **aubreyjoyalido-eng/aubreyjoyalido-eng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.